 - developing new infectious disease specific training and procedures in addition to our existing health and safety training policies and procedures for summer staff

-- developing an extensive “Return to Camp” guidelines document (accessible on our FAQ page) as a guide to how STEM Camp will open safely this summer
+- developing an extensive “Return to Camp” guidelines document as a guide to how STEM Camp would open for camp operations safely

-- developed a pickup and drop off procedure that allows for social distancing, no parents in buildings and as contactless as possible
+- developed a pickup and drop off procedure that allowed for social distancing, a ‘no parents in buildings’ policy and as contactless as possible

-- connecting with local public health authorities in each area where we have a STEM Camp location
+- connecting with local public health authorities in each area where STEM Camp had a location

 - working with the Ontario Camps Association in all matters relating to health and safety